 - Triple fault.
 A VM exit occurs if the logical processor encounters an exception while attempting to call the double-fault handler and that exception itself does not cause a VM exit due to the exception bitmap.
 This applies to the case in which the double-fault exception was generated within VMX non-root operation, the case in which the double-fault exception was generated during event injection by VM entry, and to the case in which VM entry is injecting a double-fault exception. - External interrupts.
-An external interrupt causes a VM exit if the "externalinterrupt exiting" VM-execution control is 1.
+An external interrupt causes a VM exit if the "external-interrupt exiting" VM-execution control is 1.
 Otherwise, the interrupt is delivered normally through the IDT.
 (If a logical processor is in the shutdown state or the wait-for-SIPI state, external interrupts are blocked.
 The interrupt is not delivered through the IDT and no VM exit occurs.) - Non-maskable interrupts (NMIs).
 An NMI causes a VM exit if the "NMI exiting" VM-execution control is 1.
 Otherwise, it is delivered using descriptor 2 of the IDT.
 (If a logical processor is in the wait-for-SIPI state, NMIs are blocked.
 The NMI is not delivered through the IDT and no VM exit occurs.) - INIT signals.
 INIT signals cause VM exits.
 A logical processor performs none of the operations normally associated with these events.
 Such exits do not modify register state or clear pending events as they would outside of VMX operation.
 (If a logical processor is in the wait-for-SIPI state, INIT signals are blocked.
 They do not cause VM exits in this case.) - Start-up IPIs (SIPIs).
 SIPIs cause VM exits.
 If a logical processor is not in the wait-for-SIPI activity state when a SIPI arrives, no VM exit occurs and the SIPI is discarded.
 VM exits due to SIPIs do not perform any of the normal operations associated with those events: they do not modify register state as they would outside of VMX operation.
 (If a logical processor is not in the wait-for-SIPI state, SIPIs are blocked.
 They do not cause VM exits in this case.) - Task switches.
 Task switches are not allowed in VMX non-root operation.
 Any attempt to effect a task switch in VMX non-root operation causes a VM exit.
-See Section 25.6.2. - System-management interrupts (SMIs).
+See Section 25.4.2. - System-management interrupts (SMIs).
 If the logical processor is using the dual-monitor treatment of SMIs and system-management mode (SMM), SMIs cause SMM VM exits.
-See Section 29.15.2.
+See Section 34.15.2.1 - VMX-preemption timer.
+A VM exit occurs when the timer counts down to zero.
+See Section 25.5.1 for details of operation of the VMX-preemption timer.